This guide will give you tips on how to avoid injuries in Football Manager.

-Important tip: always max out the possible physios and Sports scientists.
-The more you have on your team, the more injuries they can handle at once.
-The sports scientists will also advise you on possible injuries and injury risks.
+Important tip: always max out the possible Physios, Doctors and Sports scientists.
+The more you have, the better they will be in keeping your players fit.
+The sports scientists will advise you on possible injuries and injury risks in the medical centre.

 When signing a new physio the following attributes are needed:

 Playing football on a bad pitch increases the risk of injuries.
-You can check the condition level of your pitch in the ‘facilities tab’ of your Club Information.
+You can check the condition level of your pitch in the ‘facilities tab’ of the Club Information panel.
 If the pitch is in a bad condition, you can request the board to relay the pitch.